ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 Without these protections, the success rate of password spraying attacks increases dramatically.

-[CISA](https://www.cisa.gov/resources-tools/training/formulate-strong-passwords-and-pin-codes) recommends a 16-character randomized password consisting of random words (passphrase) or completely random characters—commonly generated from a password manager.
+[CISA](https://www.cisa.gov/resources-tools/training/formulate-strong-passwords-and-pin-codes) recommends a 16-character randomized password consisting of random words (passphrase) or completely random characters, commonly generated from a password manager.

 **Strong passwords should be:**
 - **Long** — At least 16 characters